I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 All right.

-What can I see them?
+Where can I see them?

 Do you know?

-Oh, it's a whole other website.
+Oh, it's a whole other website you're going to have to do.

-Oh, or you thought Matt, you thought Twitter.
+Oh, or you thought, Matt, you thought Twitter.

 You said X, right?